gamlerhart/bastel-proxy/README.md

 # Bastel Proxy

 Your website or application is split across different HTTPs services.
-In production you use a complex load balancer which does the HTTPs termination and unites the services.
-You want to have HTTPS and mirror the URL layout, without hasstling with certificates and complex load balancer configuration.
+In production, you use a complex load balancer, which does the HTTPs termination and unites the services.
+You want to have HTTPS and mirror the URL layout, without hassling with certificates and complex load balancer configuration.
 Bastel Proxy is a reverse proxy supporting HTTPS, intended for development environments.